Josefa Salas

-Josefa Salas (born 10 October 1995) is a Chilean field hockey player.
+Josefa Salas Kuscevic (born 10 October 1995) is a Chilean field hockey player.
+She plays for Spanish club Sanse Complutense.

+Career

+Club hockey

+In August 2024, Salas moved to Spain to play for Sanse Complutense.

+National team

 Salas first represented the Chile senior team at the 2013 Pan American Cup in Mendoza, Argentina.
 She made her junior debut at the 2016 Pan-Am Junior Championship.

 Salas was part of the Chile team at the 2017 Pan American Cup.
 She scored the first goal in the team's historic 4–3 victory over the United States.